Introduction

 Step 2: The EpiAwareR Equivalent

-To replicate this in EpiAwareR, we explicitly build the model from components:
+Now we load EpiAwareR and replicate the analysis.
+We explicitly build the model from components:

 # 1. Latent process: daily random walk for Rt